Alex-Lin5/Linux_Kernel_Study/README.md

 ## Acknowledge
-Work published in this repository is built on scripts written in C language primarily provided by Professor Hoque.
+- Labs and programing assignments published in this repository is built on scripts primarily written in C language and provided by Professor Hoque. \
 https://ecs.syracuse.edu/faculty-staff/endadul-hoque

+- Nachos kernel adopted since Lab3 is developed by University of California from 1992, copyright of the project is attached in head of files.